zephyrproject-rtos/zephyr/boards/riscv32/rv32m1_vega/doc/index.rst

 System Clocks
 =============

-The RI5CY core is configured to use the slow internal reference clock (SIRC) as the clock source for an LPTMR peripheral to manage the system timer, and the fast internal reference clock (FIRC) to generate a 48MHz core clock.
+The RI5CY and ZERO-RISCY cores are configured to use the slow internal reference clock (SIRC) as the clock source for an LPTMR peripheral to manage the system timer, and the fast internal reference clock (FIRC) to generate a 48MHz core clock.

 Serial Port
 ===========

 The USB connector at the top left of the board (near the RESET button) is connected to an OpenSDA chip which provides a serial USB device.
-This is connected to the LPUART0 peripheral which the RI5CY core uses by default for console and logging.
+This is connected to the LPUART0 peripheral which the RI5CY and ZERO-RISCY cores use by default for console and logging.

 .. warning::